History

 2016

-The late Peter Haywood, presenting a farewell gift to the late Rod Court, a long serving member of the band.
+The late Peter Haywood presented a farewell gift to the late Rod Court, a long-serving member of the band.
 Rod was moving out of the area.

 (Rod and Peter were from our trombone section)